PixelAddicts/AppEngage-SDKs/Coco2d-x SDK/README.md

 ##Starting up the Cocos2d-x Android nGage SDK

-1. Lets start by setting up the Android side of the Android nGageSDK project library.
+1 - Lets start by setting up the Android side of the Android nGageSDK project library.
 Unzip the Android nGageSDK_Vxxx.zip.

-2. Add the nGage SDK to your project.
+2 - Add the nGage SDK to your project.
 Since Android does not allow packing resources directly into a library file you must add the nGage Android project.
 In eclipse, Import 'nGage' project from the SDK zip file.
 Go to your apps Project Properties and select Android menu item on left.
 On the right you will see a 'Library' section.
 Select the 'Add' button and find the android project 'nGage'.

-Note: Make sure the nGage project has a Target Android Version of 3.2 or higher.
-Minimum Android version can be as low as 2.1.

-3. In your apps Manifest file add the lines inside the <application> tag:
+3 - In your apps Manifest file add the lines inside the <application> tag:

 ```Java
  <application …>
 	…